 Liatris spp., zones 4-9

 These native prairie plants add beautiful spikes of color to the garden.
 This flower has an interesting blooming habit, as it blooms from the top down on the flower stalk rather than from the bottom up.
 This makes it a great choice for cut flowers.
 Blazing star is a favorite nectar crop for monarchs and many other butterflies and hummingbirds.
 Once the blooms are done, it makes a great snack for finches, too.
-Find Liatris bulbs here.
+Purchase seeds here.

 Agastache foeniculum, zones 4-10

 Anise Hyssop has very showy flowers, fragrant foliage and seems to be of little interest to deer.
 It self-seeds readily and often blooms the first year.
 It’s a bee, hummingbird, and butterfly magnet and makes an excellent addition to herb gardens, borders, perennial gardens, and prairies.
-It’s super heat and drought tolerant and blooms for weeks in late summer.
+It’s heat and drought tolerant and blooms for weeks in late summer.
 Plus it’s a great cut flower.
+Find Anise Hyssop seeds here.

 Joe Pye Weed